izivkov/GShockTimeServer/README.md

 # GShockTimeServer

 ## 1. Overview

-    ### What the project does
+### What the project does.

 **ShockTimeServer** allows you to set the correct time on your Casio G-Shock watches.
 Just like your GShock Watch, it is designed to set-and-forget.
 Just start the server and it will run for months without any user intervention.

 ### Supported watch types

 Most G-Shock and other Casio Bluetooth watches are supported.
 Here is a list of supported watches:
 G(M)W-5600, G(M)W-5000, GA-B2100, GA-B001-1AER, GST-B500, GST-B200, MSG-B100, G-B001, GBD-H1000 (Partial support), MRG-B5000, GST-B600, GCW-B5000, GG-B100, ABL-100WE, Edifice ECB-30, ECB-10, ECB-20, most Edifice watches, most Protrek models.

 Let us know if it works with other watches, and if you like us to add support for your watch.

 ### How it works at a high level

 The server waits for watches to connect vial Bluetooth, and sends them the time once connected.

 ### Usage

 1. Ensure the app is running on your device.
 2. Short-press the **lower-right** or long-press the **lower-left** button on your G-Shock watch to connect.
 3. Once connected, the app will automatically set the correct time on your watch.
 4. If **AUTO TIME ADJUSTMENT** is enabled, the watch will sync up to **four times daily**.

 ## 2. Features

-    Automatic time sync
+- Automatic time sync

-    Multi-watch support
+- Multi-watch support

-    Optional display support
+- Optional display support

-    Raspberry Pi integration
+- Raspberry Pi integration

-    GitHub auto-updates (if applicable)
+- GitHub auto-updates (if applicable)

 ## 3. Quick Start
 3.1 On Desktop or Laptop (Linux, Windows)